phodal/adr/README.md

   - **path**, save path
   - **digits**, the index length, e.x. digits:3 001-index.md
   - **prefix**, the prefix of files, e.x. adr-0001
+  - **editor**, the editor to open file, e.x. code, [more information](https://github.com/lahmatiy/open-in-editor#editor), and you can also use the editor by setting the program path, such as `/System/Applications/TextEdit.app/Contents/MacOS/TextEdit`

 example config: